ASW Distillery

-ASW Distillery is a manufacturer of liquor located in Atlanta, Georgia, United States.
-It is the second legally licensed distillery in Atlanta since the end of American Prohibition and distilled the first single malt whiskey in Atlanta history.
+ASW Distillery is a craft distillery based in Atlanta, Georgia, United States.
+It was the second legally licensed distillery in Atlanta since the end of American Prohibition and produced the first single malt whiskey distilled in Atlanta.
 In 2018, the distillery's Duality Double Malt Whiskey became Georgia's first-ever Double Gold Medal Whiskey, as judged by the San Francisco World Spirits Competition.

-Distillery and tasting room
+History

+ASW Distillery was founded in 2011 by Jim Chasteen and Charlie Thompson, and introduced its first commercial product, American Spirit Whiskey, to the Atlanta market later that year.

+Facilities

 The distillery operates, along with a tasting room, in 6,500 square feet of a retrofitted industrial space in Atlanta's Armour Yard district, near SweetWater Brewery.

-Distillation
+Production

 ASW Distillery makes its spirits in small batches, predominantly in copper pot stills, including a 500-gallon wash still and a 300-gallon spirit still manufactured by the Louisville, Kentucky-based Vendome Copper & Brass Works.
 In addition to the spirits ASW Distillery distills at its Atlanta facility, it has a line of whiskies sourced from across the country that the distillery then finishes in-house, known as Fiddler.
 For the spirits that ASW Distillery distills on-site, the distillery works with smoked malts, uses corn from Riverview Farms in Ranger, Georgia, apples from north Georgia, and staves from oak trees that the company hand-harvested in Jackson County, Georgia.